mdoege/triadex-muse/README.md

 ## Triadex Muse

 Python implementation of the 1971 [Triadex Muse](https://en.wikipedia.org/wiki/Triadex_Muse) by Edward Fredkin and Marvin Minsky, a pioneering music synthesizer.

+### How the Muse works

-It uses two counters and a 31-bit linear-feedback shift register (with up to four taps: theme sliders W to Z) to generate repeating or random on/off signals.
-These signals are then "picked up" by the four interval sliders (A to D) at their respective positions.
-The resulting four-bit number is finally converted into one of 15 different pitches of the major scale, covering two octaves.
+The Muse uses two binary counters and a 31-bit linear-feedback shift register (with up to four taps: theme sliders W to Z) to generate input signals, which are either repeating or more random patterns, depending on the setting of the theme sliders.

+Bits from these signals are then selected by the four interval sliders (A to D) at their respective positions.
+The resulting four-bit number is finally converted into one of 15 different pitches of the major scale, where A=1, B=2, C=4, D=8 (octave).
+The pitch one octave up from the base pitch/tonic is repeated because it has *two* four-bit representations (7 and 8).
+The total range of the Muse is two octaves.

 ### Basic usage